 - Dickinson students must take a normal full load of classes as defined by their program or host institution. - The minimum course load for undergraduate students set by Yonsei University is 9 credit hours and a maximum of 18 credit hours per semester.
 All Yonsei courses are 3 credits (equal to one Dickinson course credit) except for the Korean language courses which are 6 credits (equal to two Dickinson course credits).
-Dickinson College requires its students studying abroad to maintain enrollment in at least 12 credit hours (the equivalent of 4 Dickinson course credits) per semester and will transfer to 4 Dickinson credits. - To take more than 4 credits per semester, a student must petition Samantha Brandauer, Director of Education Abroad.
+Dickinson College requires its students studying abroad to maintain enrollment in at least 12 credit hours (the equivalent of 4 Dickinson course credits) per semester and will transfer no more than 4.5 Dickinson course credits per semester. - To take more than 4.5 credits per semester, a student must petition Samantha Brandauer, Director of Education Abroad.
 In her absence, students may also address their petitions to the Executive Director of CGSE.
 If a student registers for more than the maximum allowed without permission of the Center for Global Study and Engagement, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this.